Devamitta/devamitta.github.io/index.md

 ## Welcome to Digital Pāḷi Dictionary

-Digital Pāḷi Dictionary is a work in progress, made available for testing and feedback purposes.
+Digital Pāḷi Dictionary is a feature-rich Pāḷi dicctionary which runs in GoldenDict, or any other application that supports the Stardict format.

-You can download the latest version of DPD from [Google Drive](https://drive.google.com/drive/folders/1W66OXwX6KQHnK0b-7E1enZJQLjXehit4?usp=sharing){:target="\_blank"}.
+It is a work in progress, made available for testing and feedback purposes.

-DPD runs in GoldenDict, which is blazing fast if slightly outdated dictionary software.
+You can always download the latest version of DPD from [Github](https://github.com/digitalpalidictionary/dpd/releases){:target="\_blank"}.

 Here's how to get GoldenDict installed and setup on your machine ([Win](https://digitalpalidictionary.github.io/install_win.html) / [Mac](https://digitalpalidictionary.github.io/install_mac.html) / [Linux](https://digitalpalidictionary.github.io/install_linux.html) / [Android](https://digitalpalidictionary.github.io/install_andoid.html))